bradyjoslin/assembllm/README.md

 - **Models**: provides a list of models supported by the plug-in
 - **Completion**: takes a string prompt and returns a completions response

+Optionally, a plugin that supports tool / function calling can export:

+- **completionWithTools**: takes JSON input defining one or many tools and a prompt and returns structured data

 ### models Function

 A `models` function should be exported by the plug-in and return an array of models supported by the LLM.
 Each object has the following properties: